How to save money on the iPhone 11

-You can now preorder an iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
-Apple's new flagship has a surprisingly low starting price of $699, which some would argue is its single best feature.
-Of course, if you're looking for more than the 64GB of storage in the base model, or you want the fancy cameras available in the iPhone 11 Pro lineup, be prepared to spend more.
+Preorders for the new iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max kicked off last week, with general availability due on Sept.
+20. The starting price for Apple's new flagship?
+A surprisingly low $699, which have led some to suggest that price is the iPhone 11's best feature.
+Of course, the key there is "starting"; if you're looking for more than 64GB of storage or want the fancy cameras available in the iPhone 11 Pro lineup, be prepared to spend more.
 (Pro tip: The extra $50 for the 128GB version of the iPhone 11 is money well spent -- only about $2 more per month if you're buying on a 24-month payment plan.)

 Read more: How to order Apple's new iPhones